jp-docker-basic/docker-networking/iptables.md

 The -A option adds a new rule to the string.
 If a connection goes through ports other than those you have defined, it will be discontinued.

+### Delete a rule

+A more precise method is to delete the line number of a rule.

+> sudo iptables -P INPUT DROP

+First, list all rules by entering the following:

+> sudo iptables -L --line-numbers